-There are approximately 58,200 people with some level of visual impairment per million in the U.S. alone.
+There are approximately 7.5 million people with some level of visual impairment in the U.S. alone.

-That’s a huge segment of the population that wouldn’t have a great user experience without the use of alt image tags.
+That’s a huge segment of the population that wouldn’t have a great user experience without alt image tags.

-Optimize your images for search engines and for users.
+Optimize your images for search engines and users.

-They’re limited to 160 characters, and aren’t directly tied to Google’s search algorithms at all!
+They’re limited to around 160 characters and aren’t directly tied to Google’s search algorithms at all.